Gilgabunada/Programming-Odyssey/README.md

      git add your-name.md
      git commit -m "Add [Your Name]'s programming journey"
      ```
+    - Note: Inside " " include your name
 6. **Push Your Changes**
    - Push your changes to your forked repository:
      ```bash
      git push origin your-branch-name
      ```
+    - Note: Only Edit "your-branch-name"
 7. **Submit a Pull Request**
    - Go back to the original repository on GitHub, and you will see a prompt to create a pull request.
 Click on **Compare & pull request**, add any comments or context, and submit it.